This article originally appeared on VICE UK.

 Sadly for Jim, having "RACIST" and "CUNT" daubed across his forehead right next to his own stage door was not the end of his troubles at Glasgow's Pavilion Theatre.
-On Friday, the show's run there came to an abrupt end, with a statement citing "health and safety and staffing concerns" as the reason for its cancellation.
-However, it soon emerged that Jim had only gone and broken the "golden rule" of the performing arts – specifically the one about not fucking off to the pub mid-performance while still in costume and with the second half remaining.
-There were also allegations of abusive behaviour towards theatre staff, which Davidson strenuously denies.
+On Friday, the show's run there came to an abrupt end, with a statement citing "health and safety and staffing concerns" as the reason for its cancelation.
+However, it soon emerged that Jim had only gone and broken the "golden rule" of the performing arts—specifically the one about not fucking off to the pub mid-performance while still in costume and with the second half remaining.
+There were also allegations of abusive behavior towards theater staff, which Davidson strenuously denies.
 He has admitted the thing about slipping off to a pub over the road during the interval though, but is putting the blame for the show's cancellation on poor ticket sales.

 Beyond a short spell in HMP Barlinnie, it looked like about the most unappealing way possible to spend two hours in Glasgow on a Saturday evening.
 But my complete lack of self-respect and morbid voyeurism eventually got the better of me and I caught one of the show's final performances before it became consigned to the annals of "adult pantomime" history forever.

 The poster for the show alone could keep an undergrad gender studies class occupied for months, with Jim's unnerving smirk topped only by the pained, forced smile on the woman half his age whose legs he's clutching on to—the kind of gratuitous, Carry-On style sexism that's no longer a mainstay of popular culture.